roe-dl/weewx-skymap-almanac/README.md

 In case you want to include the moon symbol into another SVG image, you can set the position by using the parameters `x` and `y`.

-For styling you can set an HTML class using the `html_class` parameter.
+For styling you can set an HTML class using the `html_class` parameter and assign an ID using the `id` parameter.

 ## Analemma